 Continue reading “When Should A Dog Or Cat’s Tooth Be Extracted?”Tooth Extractions In Dogs & Cats: Recovery & Cost

-Continue reading “Tooth Extractions In Dogs & Cats: Recovery & Cost”Help!
-My Dog Has Retained Puppy Teeth
+Continue reading “Tooth Extractions In Dogs & Cats: Recovery & Cost”Management Of Retained Puppy Teeth

-When it works well, each tooth finds the gap it needs and they all end up being perfectly spaced.
-But what you see above is what happens when there are extra teeth in the way.
-These are persistent deciduous teeth.
+When puppy teeth develop properly, each tooth finds the gap it needs and they all end up being perfectly spaced.
+But what you see here is what happens when there are extra teeth in the way.
+These are persistent deciduous teeth and if not treated correctly they often lead to major problems.

-Continue reading “Help!
-My Dog Has Retained Puppy Teeth”Help!
+Continue reading “Management Of Retained Puppy Teeth”Help!
 My Dog Has A Lump On The Face

 Dogs can get all kinds of lumps and bumps, some serious, some not.
 That’s why I’ve previously written a guide to dog skin lumps with pictures.
 Just click on the picture to visit.